Honduras government fails to extend anti-corruption mission

 Honduran lawmakers responded by impeding its investigations and threw up hurdles to prevent the country’s prosecutors from advancing the cases.
 They also reduced legal sentences for corruption-related crimes and essentially blocked the Attorney General’s Office from investigating improper use of public funds for up to seven years.

+On Friday, congress asserted that even a renewal of the commission’s mandate without material changes would require lawmakers’ approval.
+Others had said it could be done with a simple exchange of letters between the government and OAS.

-The U.S. State Department had urged Honduras to renew the commission without changes, but analysts say President Juan Orlando Hernández may have felt emboldened to drop it as White House priorities in the region shifted to slowing migration.
+The U.S. State Department had urged Honduras to renew the commission without changes, but analysts say Hernández may have felt emboldened to drop it as White House priorities in the region shifted to slowing migration.

+Honduras signed an asylum cooperation agreement and finalized implementation steps last week that would allow the U.S. to send asylum seekers from other countries to Honduras to apply for protection there.
+The U.S. was expected to begin shipping asylum seekers to Honduras in the coming weeks.

 Hernández already suffered from low approval ratings after overcoming a constitutional ban on re-election and winning in a contest marred by irregularities.
 Weeks of large street demonstrations against the government re-emerged this summer and in October, his brother Tony Hernández was found guilty of cocaine trafficking in a U.S. federal court.